bohao2014/hitos/README.md

   different time slice setting. process_new.c waits for all child processes to complete(compiled as process for now on linux-0.11).
 For this case, throughput will be the same no matter of what the time slice is.
+- This repository contain both lab4 and lab5 contents.
+Therefore, process log can be used to check process management when using kernal stack instead of tss for task switch.